Training and professional development

 Apprenticeship opportunities are a unique, new way of developing professional, job-specific skills whilst remaining in employment and earning a salary.

-Children’s first cohort of apprentice Trainee Social workers commenced in January 2020 working within Children’s Social Care whilst also studying for their Social Work degree providing a gateway to training as a social worker.
+Our first cohort of apprentice trainee social workers commenced in January 2020, working within Children’s Social Care whilst also studying for their social work degree, providing a gateway to training as a social worker.

 Formal accredited development opportunities aid career progression, courses include:

-- Children’s and Young People’s Workforce Residential – level 3
+- Children and young people’s workforce residential – level 3